 Equipped with the latest technology, the Main stage is designed to present a diverse repertoire.
 This is where master directors stage performances in the genres of drama and opera.
 The first Main stage production was The Bacchae by the famed Greek director Theodoros Terzopoulos.
 In preparation for this production, Electrotheatre actors immersed themselves in the world of ancient Dionysian myth through training in voice and energy management.

 Even before the theatre’s official opening, Romeo Castellucci staged here his play The Human Use of Human Beings.
 It was the first and only production by this Italian artist and director in Russia.
-The performance was nominated for Golden Mask awards in two categories.
+The performance was nominated for Golden Mask awards in three categories.
 Katie Mitchell’s Atmen was presented at the Electrotheatre as part of the NET festival.

 The unique technical capabilities of the transformer stage made it possible for German director and composer Heiner Goebbels to stage here his Max Black, or 62 Ways of Supporting the Head with a Hand.
 It was a participant of the Theatre Olympiad in Wroclaw, and was nominated for the Golden Mask Russian national theatre award.
 Gobbels’s book The Aesthetics of Absence was published by the Electrotheatre publishing house.
 It was the director’s first book in Russian.